-222 Team officials, coaches, service personnel, suppliers and firm's representatives 222.1 Team officials (support staff, coaches, medical personnel, wax technicians) are required to register in the WPNS SDMS.
-This registration will be valid for the entire season.
-222.2 Registered team officials will be issued a personally numbered bib to be visibly worn in accredited areas at all WC and WCH competitions.
+222 Team officials, coaches, service personnel, suppliers and firm's representatives

+- 222.1 Team officials (support staff, coaches, medical personnel, wax technicians) are required to register in the WPNS SDMS.
+This registration will be valid for the entire season. - 222.2 Registered team officials will be issued a personally numbered bib to be visibly worn in accredited areas at all WC and WCH competitions.
 Team officials are individually responsible for their bibs and a fee to be determined from time to time by the WPNS STC will apply for replacements in the event of lost bibs.
-Team bibs remain the property of WPNS.
-222.3 At competitions where accreditation controls are in place, the Organising Committee must provide the Technical Delegate with a list of persons accredited to the competition.
-222.4 Accredited technical officials, team officials, service personnel and suppliers must perform their specified function.
-Individual organisers are free to accredit additional company representatives or other important persons.
-222.5 Only the technical delegate, jury, and accredited persons with clearly visible accreditation have access to the field of play (course, start, finish, and biathlon range) according to their accreditation.
-222.6 Gambling on Competitions Competitors, trainers, team officials and technical officials are prohibited from betting on the outcome of competitions in which they are involved.
-223 Competitor Medical Examinations and Compliance with the IPC Anti-Doping Code 223.1 The National Paralympic Committee and/or the designated NSA/NSF are responsible for the fitness of their competitors to race.
+Team bibs remain the property of WPNS. - 222.3 At competitions where accreditation controls are in place, the Organising Committee must provide the Technical Delegate with a list of persons accredited to the competition. - Accredited technical officials, team officials, service personnel and suppliers must perform their specified function.
+Individual organisers are free to accredit additional company representatives or other important persons. - 222.5 Only the technical delegate, jury, and accredited persons with clearly visible accreditation have access to the field of play (course, start, finish, and biathlon range) according to their accreditation. - 222.6 Gambling on Competitions

+Competitors, trainers, team officials and technical officials are prohibited from betting on the outcome of competitions in which they are involved.

+223 Competitor Medical Examinations and Compliance with the IPC Anti-Doping Code

+- 223.1 The National Paralympic Committee and/or the designated NSA/NSF are responsible for the fitness of their competitors to race.
 All competitors are required to undergo a thorough evaluation of their medical health.
-This evaluation is to be conducted within the competitor's own nation.
-223.2 All competitors and guides must comply with and are subject to the rules and regulations outlined in the IPC Anti-Doping Code.
-For the Visually Impaired category, guides can also be eligible for anti-doping 223.3 controls.
-223.4 Sex of the Competitor 223.4.1 An athlete shall be eligible to compete in men's competition if he is:
+This evaluation is to be conducted within the competitor's own nation. - All competitors and guides must comply with and are subject to the rules and regulations outlined in the IPC Anti-Doping Code. - 223.3 For the Visually Impaired category, guides can also be eligible for anti-doping controls.

+Sex of the Competitor

-- recognised as a male in law and in accordance with the WPNS regulations applicable at the time; and - eligible to compete under these WPNS Rules and Regulations. - 223.4.2 An athlete shall be eligible to compete in women's competition if she is: - recognised as a female in law and in accordance with the WPNS regulations applicable at the time; and - eligible to compete under these WPNS Rules and Regulations. - World Para Nordic Skiing will deal with any cases involving transgender athletes in accordance with the IOC's transgender guidelines (as amended by the IOC from time to time) and any applicable World Para Nordic Skiing regulations. - The eligibility of persons recognised as third gender in law will be determined by the IPC on a case-by-case basis, in accordance with any applicable World Para Nordic Skiing regulations. - 223.5 Anti-Doping - The IPC Anti-Doping Code (located on the IPC website) applies to all IPC Games, IPC Competitions and World Para Nordic Skiing Sanctioned Competitions. - World Para Nordic Skiing Approved Competitions must be conducted in accordance with the anti-doping rules of the relevant governing body and the WADC International Standards.
-Random in-competition anti-doping testing (urine only or urine and blood) is also recommended at such Competitions but mandatory for world record performances at the Competition to be recognised by World Para Nordic Skiing.
+- An athlete shall be eligible to compete in men's competition if he is: - recognised as a male in law and in accordance with the WPNS regulations applicable at the time; and - eligible to compete under these WPNS Rules and Regulations. - An athlete shall be eligible to compete in women's competition if she is: - recognised as a female in law and in accordance with the WPNS regulations applicable at the time; and - eligible to compete under these WPNS Rules and Regulations. - 223.4.3 The IPC Medical and Scientific Director, in accordance with the WPNS regulations applicable at the time, shall determine the eligibility of a person recognised as third gender in law.
+World Para Nordic Skiing will deal with any cases involving transgender athletes in accordance with the IOC's transgender guidelines (as amended by the IOC from time to time) and any applicable World Para Nordic Skiing regulations. - 223.4.4 Any athlete who, in the opinion of the IPC Medical and Scientific Director, fails to comply with the applicable WPNS regulations shall not be eligible to compete.
+The eligibility of persons recognised as third gender in law will be determined by the IPC on a case-by-case basis, in accordance with any applicable World Para Nordic Skiing regulations. - 223.5 Medical Services Required from Event Organisers